-For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.
+Click here for the companion R script for this lecture.

-Model selection or model comparison is a very common problem in ecology- that is, we often have multiple competing hypotheses about how our data were generated and we want to see which model is best supported by the available evidence.
+Model selection or model comparison is a very common problem in science- that is, we often have multiple competing hypotheses about how our data were generated and we want to see which model is best supported by the available evidence.

 If we can describe our data generating process explicitly as a set of deterministic and stochastic components (i.e., likelihood functions), then we can use likelihood-based methods (e.g., LRT, AIC, BIC, Bayesian model selection) to infer which data generating model(s) could most plausibly have generated our observed data.